Arpitbanait/Pitch-Visualizer/README.md

 Notes:

 - `HUGGINGFACE_API_KEY` is required for image generation.
+- The image model used by default is `black-forest-labs/FLUX.1-schnell`.
 - `ANTHROPIC_API_KEY` is optional and only used for prompt refinement.
 - `PROMPT_REFINER_MODEL` is optional.
 If omitted, the app falls back to `MODEL_NAME` or a default Claude model.
 - `MODEL_NAME` is no longer needed for scene segmentation because NLTK handles that step.